 Once you complete the adoption process, you can begin an immigration or citizenship process.
 If you are completing the adoption process in Canada, you can begin the citizenship process before the adoption process is completed.
 You will need to choose whether the immigration or citizenship process is best in your situation and Gerami Law can assist you with that decision.

-Citizenship Immigration Canada provides estimates of the processing time for your sponsorship application.
+Immigration, Refugees and Citizenship Canada provides estimates of the processing time for your sponsorship application.

-The Lawyers at Gerami Law PC have significant experience in dealing with various immigration matters, including application filing, appealing a decision and proposing tailored solutions to unique client situations, such as the sponsorship of same-sex partners or adopted children.
+The Lawyers at Gerami Law PC have significant experience in dealing with various immigration matters, including application filing, appealing a decision and proposing tailored solutions to unique client situations.
 We strive to provide personalized care to each of our clients and deliver high end legal services.
 Our immigration law firm reflects the diversity of the clients we serve with a proven track record of success in dealing with complex immigration matters and appeals.